d. 30 September 2021, Tallahassee, Florida

-Carlisle Floyd is one of the foremost composers and librettists of opera in the United States today.
+Carlisle Floyd, the "Father of American Opera," was one of the greatest composers and librettists of opera of the last century.
 Born in 1926, Floyd earned B.M. and M.M. degrees in piano and composition at Syracuse University.
 He began his teaching career in 1947 at Florida State University, remaining there until 1976, when he accepted the prestigious M. D. Anderson Professorship at the University of Houston.
-In addition, he is co-founder with David Gockley of the Houston Opera Studio, jointly created by the University of Houston and Houston Grand Opera.
+In addition, he was co-founder with David Gockley of the Houston Opera Studio, jointly created by the University of Houston and Houston Grand Opera.

-Considered the "Father of American Opera," Floyd’s operas are regularly performed in the US and Europe.
-He first achieved national prominence with the New York premiere of his opera Susannah (1953–54) by the New York City Opera in 1956.
+Floyd first achieved national prominence with the New York premiere of his opera Susannah (1953–54) by the New York City Opera in 1956.
 In 1957 it won the New York Music Critics’ Circle Award and subsequently was chosen to be America’s official operatic entry at the 1958 Brussels World’s Fair.
-In June 2020, Opera Theatre of Saint Louis stages a brand new production of Susannah, directed by Patricia Racette, who was herself an acclaimed Susannah.
-The production features soprano Susanna Phillips in the leading role and conductor Gemma New on the podium.

 His second opera, Wuthering Heights, premiered at Santa Fe Opera in 1958, and continues to have life decades later—a critically acclaimed recording, released by The Florentine Opera in June 2016 on Reference Recordings, was listed in Opera News’ 10 Best Opera Recordings of 2016.

 Based on the Steinbeck novella, Of Mice and Men (1969) is another of Floyd’s most performed works throughout the world.
 It was commissioned by the Ford Foundation and was given its premiere by the Seattle Opera in 1970.